 There were two children behind that windshield who got seriously injured.
 Their father was killed for trying to help the wounded on the street.

-When Reuters tried to get answers for how their reporters died the U.S. military claimed they didn’t know how they got killed, and that all dead were insurgents.
-They also didn’t know how the children got injured, despite them having the video footage.
+When Reuters tried to get answers for how their reporters died, the U.S. military claimed they didn’t know how they got killed, and that all dead were insurgents.
+They also didn’t know how the children got injured, despite having the video footage.